Can I get Contractor Mortgages at Chelsea Building Society?

 On that basis, Chelsea's isn’t a service we’d recommend for contractors.

 Now, I know for a fact that some of you hanker after the good old days of the self-cert mortgage.
-Before the FCA banned them, Chelsea was a force to reckon with in that field.
+Before the FCA banned that type of loan, Chelsea was a force to reckon with in that field.

 Chelsea doing genuine contractor mortgages?
 A bridge too far